 When you’re having dry needling, your provider will target specific areas in the muscle called trigger points.
 Trigger points are pain producing taut bands of muscle fibers, and they’re the main finding in what’s called “myofascial pain syndrome.”

-For more on myofascial pain syndrome check out this post I wrote discussing dry needling and knee pain.
+For more on myofascial pain syndrome check out this content where I discuss the topic –> dry needling and knee pain.

 After your provider stimulates a trigger point near the knee with a needle, the muscle will produce a muscle twitch response.
 This causes that muscle to involuntary twitch or spasm.
 What a strange feeling it can be when your muscle is twitching on its own, but the good news is that after the trigger point is dry needled the twitching will stop and your muscle will relax.
 This is part of the therapeutic effect of dry needling for knee pain and can sometimes be uncomfortable.
 The twitch response can also feel relieving though!